mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 ### text-wrap: balance & stable values

-The [`text-wrap`](/en-US/docs/Web/CSS/text-wrap) CSS property values `balance` and `stable` allow the layout of content to be wrapped for short content in a balanced manner and for editable content without rewrapping while the user is editing.
+The [`text-wrap`](/en-US/docs/Web/CSS/text-wrap) CSS property values `balance` and `stable` allow the layout of short content to be wrapped in a balanced manner and for editable content to not reflow while the user is editing it, respectively.
 (See [Firefox bug 1731541](https://bugzil.la/1731541) for more details.)

 <table>